-I’m welcoming soup season with open arms!
-This Great Northern Bean Soup with Barley is a hearty bean-based soup that’s full of made-from-scratch flavor.
-With one pot on the stove top, this easy meal can be ready in just 30 minutes.
+Time to welcome soup season with open arms!
+This Great Northern Bean Soup with Barley is a hearty, high-fiber bean-based soup that’s full of made-from-scratch flavor.
+With one pot on the stove top, this easy meal can be ready in well under an hour.

 Why You’ll Love This Great Northern Bean Soup Recipe